HOW DOES it work ?

 Establishing a Sheriff’s Office

-Under the Sheriff’s Act (Queensland), a Local Government Area may apply to the Minister for Justice to establish a Sheriff’s Office.
-Applications must show a demonstrated need (such as unresolved civil matters, limited local policing capacity, or regional remoteness) and include an integration plan outlining how the Office will work with & connect to Queensland Police Service systems and protocols.
+Under the proposed Sheriff's Act, any Local Government Area may apply to the Minister for Justice to establish a Sheriff's Office.
+Applications must demonstrate a clear local need — such as unresolved civil matters, gaps in policing capacity, or regional remoteness — and include a detailed integration plan showing how the Office will connect and operate seamlessly with Queensland Police Service systems and protocols.

-Once approved, each Office operates within a standard framework set by the State, with staffing and funding scaled to local population, geography, and service demands.
+Once approved, each Sheriff's Office operates within a standardised state legislative framework, with staffing, resources, and funding scaled appropriately to the LGA's population, geography, and service demands — delivering targeted, community-focused support in partnership with Police.

 What a Sheriff’s Office Does

-Sheriffs and Deputies may carry firearms only after completing accredited training and ongoing proficiency assessments.
-Every operational action is recorded, uploaded, and subject to oversight.
+Sheriffs and Deputies may carry firearms only after completing accredited training and ongoing proficiency assessments in line with QPS standards, and every operational action is recorded, uploaded, and subject to the same auditing & oversight as the QPS.

-There are strict limits.
-Sheriff’s Offices cannot independently investigate Priority I indictable offences such as murder, armed robbery, or drug trafficking.
-They cannot conduct tactical or high-risk operations except to preserve life in emergency circumstances, and their authority applies only within their own Local Government Area.
+The Sheriff’s Offices cannot investigate criminal matters, such as murder, armed robbery, or serious drug trafficking.
+They do not possess forensics, aviation, or tactical teams, etc., and do not conduct high-risk operations except to preserve life in immediate emergency circumstances, with their powers strictly confined to the boundaries of their Local Government Area.

 Handling Serious and Minor Offences